NuevoFoundation/workshops/content/english/pygame-pong/activity-7.md

 ---

 # Activity 7
-Time for final activity in this Tutorial; yay!
-You have done an awesome job to get here.
+Time for the final activity in this workshop; yay!
+You have done an awesome job getting here.
+You should be proud of yourself!

-In this activity you need to change the way game exits anytime by pressing a given key combination.
+In this activity, you need to change the way the game exits anytime a given key combination is pressed.

 Find `// TODO (ACTIVITY 7)` in the code.
-Pygame library gives you a handy way by using `event` to detect what keystrokes are being pressed anytime during the life of program.
+The Pygame library gives you a handy way by using `event` to detect what keystrokes are being pressed anytime during the life of program.
 Currently the game exits by pressing the `'BACKSPACE'` key.
-You should change it to exit by pressing `'ESC'` key on the keyboard.
+Change it so the game exits when the  `'ESC'` key is pressed on the keyboard.

 {{% notice tip %}}

-If the value of `'BACKSPACE`' key in Pygame library is `K_BACKSPACE` then can you guess the value of `'ESC` key?
+If the value of `'BACKSPACE`' key in Pygame library is `K_BACKSPACE`, then can you guess the value of the `'ESC` key?
 Give it few tries before you ask for help.
-Confirm the result after pressing **run**.
+Press **run** to confirm the result.

 {{% /notice %}}

 ## Takeaway
-You have just changed the way game should exit at any time while running.
+You have just changed the way game exits by listening for a specific key press.